CogComNeuroSci/CogComNeuroSci.github.io/_posts/blog/2025-01-22-paper-in-CommPsy.md

 ---
 layout: post
-title: Paper in Communications Psychology
+title: Haopeng's paper in Communications Psychology
 categories: blog
 excerpt: We propose that the famous testing effect in declarative memory originates from declarative learning.
 We report three behavioral experiments with computational modeling to support this claim.
 tags: